niharmitra/pong/README.md

 Nihar's Pong!
 ====
 My Pong Game
-Coded using HTML, JavaScript, and CSS
+Coded using HTML, JavaScript, and CSS. \n
 I used the basic framework from a hackathon and completed and improved it.